 In particular, blueberries are considered to contain the highest antioxidant levels of all common fruits and vegetables.
 Make sure to have a place on your plate for brightly coloured fruits and vegetables with every meal.

 Catch up on those zzz’s.
 Sleep and health are strongly related; getting a good night’s sleep helps to repair and restore body and mind whereas poor sleep can have a negative effect on our health.

 Sleep is vital for maintaining good physical and mental health.
 Simple lifestyle adjustments can benefit the quality of our sleep.
-A lack of sleep or poor quality of sleep can affect our energy, mood and concentration levels.
+A lack of sleep or poor quality of sleep can affect our energy, mood, and concentration levels.

 Taking time out to relax and let go of any worries or concerns is vital for mental wellbeing.

 Relaxing gives your body and mind the time to recover from everyday stresses.
-Stop, breath and take time out for yourself to de-stress and rejuvenate, book yourself that well-deserved getaway without hesitation, take up a yoga class and learn to breathe again.
+Stop, breathe, and take time out for yourself to de-stress and rejuvenate, book yourself that well-deserved getaway without hesitation, take up a yoga class and learn to breathe again.

-Breathing exercises can genuinely help, its one of the best ways to reduce tension and lower stress.
-A perfect tranquil environment will benefit your mind, body and soul.
+Breathing exercises can genuinely help, it’s one of the best ways to reduce tension and lower stress.
+A perfect tranquil environment will benefit your mind, body, and soul.